Cabinet approves Rs 10,683 crore PLI scheme for textile sector

-The Union Cabinet on Wednesday approved production linked incentive (PLI) scheme for textile sector to make the Indian textile sector globally competitive.
+The Union Cabinet on Wednesday approved production linked incentive (PLI) scheme for textile sector for manmade fibre (MMF) apparel and fabrics and 10 segments of technical textiles to make the Indian textile sector globally competitive.

 The scheme will cost Rs 10,683 crore over a period of five years and will create direct jobs for over 7.5 lakh people, I&B Minister Anurag Thakur said while briefing media about the Cabinet decisions.